When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

-School closures means more children will need to keep up with schoolwork – or simply want entertainment – at home.
+School closures mean more children will need to keep up with schoolwork – or simply want entertainment – at home.
 Find out how to get them set up without breaking the bank.

 Basic laptops for a young child

-That said, you should aim to buy a laptop that’s not too old, because old cheap laptops were slow when they launched and may feel even slower today, as programs and the web have become more demanding for older computers.
+That said, you should aim to buy a laptop that’s not too old.
+Cheap laptops from a few years ago were slow when they launched and may feel even slower today, as programs and the web have become more demanding for older computers.

-Here are the minimum specs to look for if you’re looking to buy for a younger child with a budget of less than £200.
+Here are the minimum specs to look for if you’re looking to buy for a younger child and have a budget of less than £200.

 - Windows 10 S or ChromeOS